 Q: What should we do if we want to bring a larger group?

 Please ring or email ahead if you have more than 15 people.
 It’s usually OK to join the 7:30pm Ghost Trail or if suitable we can arrange a private tour for schools, works groups, guides, scouts, hens, conferences, etc.

 Q: Does the Ghost Trail run every night?

 A: Yes.
-Except Christmas Day and Boxing Day and New Year’s Day
+Except Christmas Eve, Christmas Day, Boxing Day, New Year's Eve and New Year’s Day.

 Q: Where does the Ghost Trail meet?

 A: 7:30pm every evening from the West Doors of York Minster (beneath the twin bell towers) – whatever the weather!